-- A Linguistic Investigation of Hate Speech (ALIHAS): Una Europa-funded project analysing hate speech from a linguistic perspective (https://www.bilingualism-matters.org/network/edinburgh/projects/alihas) - part of the Edinburgh research unit exploring the link between bilingualism and hate speech perception, with Prof A Sorace and Dr M Garraffa
+- Part of the Edinburgh research unit of the Una Europa funded project (https://blogs.helsinki.fi/alihas-unaeuropa/), exploring the link between bilingualism and hate speech perception with Prof A. Sorace and Dr M Garraffa (East-Anglia).

 Zingaretti, M. (2021, November 3).
 Can native speakers ’forget’ their first language?
 Discussing findings and implications of research on second language acquisition and first language attrition.
 Edinburgh University Translation Society, Edinburgh, Scotland.

 - Zingaretti, M. (2020, October 21).
 Every translator is bilingual, but is every bilingual a translator?
 The role of bilingualism in translation.
 Edinburgh University Translation Society, Edinburgh, Scotland.